JolifantoBambla/parametric-l-systems/DOCUMENTATION.md

 ## Evaluation
 TODO: describe how productions are chosen (rank!)

+If a module satisfies both the module specification and the condition of more than one of an L-system's productions, the rules for probabilities of productions (see [Probability](#probability)) apply.

 During evaluation, for each module in a string of modules, exactly one production from all productions